spartan-protocol/spartanswap-contracts/README.md

 The following contracts manage the protocol:

-1) BASE Contract (Sparta Token Contract)
+1) `BASE` Contract (Sparta Token Contract)
-2) DAO Contract (Manages Governance)
+2) `DAO` Contract (Manages Governance)
-3) UTILS Contract (Stateless contract that manages core math and helper functions)
+3) `UTILS` Contract (Stateless contract that manages core math and helper functions)
-4) ROUTER Contract (Manages how liquidity is moved around the system)
+4) `ROUTER` Contract (Manages how liquidity is moved around the system)
-5) POOL Contract (Holds funds and state for each pool)
+5) `POOL` Contract (Holds funds and state for each pool)

-BASE is the source-of-truth for the location of the DAO, as well as minting and distributing incentives.
+`BASE` is the source-of-truth for the location of the `DAO`, as well as minting and distributing incentives.

-DAO is the source-of-truth for the location of the ROUTER and UTILS, as well as distributing rewards and managing how the system upgrades itself.
-It has goverance features that use a member's claim on BASE in each pool to attribute voting weight.
-The DAO can upgrade itself, as well as amending some features in the BASE contract.
+DAO is the source-of-truth for the location of the `ROUTER` and `UTILS`, as well as distributing rewards and managing how the system upgrades itself.
+It has goverance features that use a member's claim on `BASE` in each pool to attribute voting weight.
+The `DAO` can upgrade itself, as well as amending some features in the `BASE` contract.

-UTILS contains utility and math functions, and can be upgraded by the DAO.
+`UTILS` contains utility and math functions, and can be upgraded by the `DAO`.

-ROUTER contains state and business logic for moving funds, and can be upgraded by the DAO.
-Users interact with the ROUTER.
+`ROUTER` contains state and business logic for moving funds, and can be upgraded by the DAO.
+Users interact with the `ROUTER`.

 POOL holds the funds for each pool, as well as state.
-It asks the DAO for the location of ROUTER, and will only let the ROUTER call into it.
+It asks the ``DAO`` for the location of `ROUTER`, and will only let the `ROUTER` call into it.

 ## Deploy Process

 The contracts are to be deployed and then connected together.
-The DEPLOYER (EOA) has initial DAO privileges in order to manage the process.
+The DEPLOYER (EOA) has initial `DAO` privileges in order to manage the process.
 DEPLOYER should be purged when the system is stable.

 1) Deploy `SPARTA`
 2) Deploy `UTILS(sparta.address)`
 3) Deploy `DAO(sparta.address)`
-4) Deploy `ROUTER(sparta.address)`
+4) Deploy `ROUTER(sparta.address, wbnb.address)`
 5) Set `dao.address` in SPARTA
-6) Set `router.address, utils.address` in DAO
+6) Set `router.address, utils.address` in `DAO`

-* SPARTA is the BASE currency.
+* SPARTA is the `BASE` currency.
-* UTILS needs to know SPARTA (to ask for DAO)
+* `UTILS` needs to know SPARTA (to ask for `DAO`)
-* DAO needs to know SPARTA (to manage), ROUTER and UTILS
+* `DAO` needs to know SPARTA (to manage), `ROUTER` and `UTILS`
-* ROUTER needs to know SPARTA to ask for DAO, to ask for UTILS
+* `ROUTER` needs to know SPARTA to ask for `DAO`, to ask for `UTILS`
-* POOL needs to know DAO to ask for ROUTER
+* `POOL` needs to know `DAO` to ask for `UTILS`

 ## Upgrade Process

 Goverance should pass a proposal electing a new address.

 ### UTILS
-Once passed, the DAO will know the new UTILS contract, and return it when queried (by the ROUTER).
+Once passed, the `DAO` will know the new `UTILS` contract, and return it when queried (by the `ROUTER`).

+**Critical - the new `UTILS` contract must be inspected for malicious code before allowing an upgrade.**

 ### ROUTER
-Once passed, the DAO will know the new ROUTER contract, and return it when queried (by the POOL).
+Once passed, the `DAO` will know the new `ROUTER` contract, and return it when queried.

-Since the ROUTER holds state, the new ROUTER may or may not need state migrated in from the old ROUTER.
+Since the `ROUTER` holds state, the new `ROUTER` may or may not need state migrated in from the old `ROUTER`.
 The state includes:
 * array of tokens listed (registry - critical)
 * metrics for the protocol (read-only - not critical)

 The new Router may instead want to query the old router for the registry, in addition to managing its own.

 ### DAO
-Once passed, the DAO will tell the BASE contract of the new DAO.
-POOLS will now know, because it asks BASE for the location.
+Once passed, the `DAO` will tell the `BASE` contract of the new `DAO`. `POOL` will now know, because it asks `BASE` for the location.

 ### Incentive Address
-This address receives emissions from BASE.
-The DAO can set a new incentive address.
+This address receives emissions from `BASE`.
+The `DAO` can set a new incentive address.

 ## Governance

-Members firstly lock SPARTAN liquidity tokens, which allow a claim on BASE in each pool to be detected and summed.
-Importantly, goverance is on-market and liquid - whilst locking another member can purchase BASE off existing members and lock.
+Members firstly lock SPARTAN liquidity tokens, which allow a claim on `BASE` in each pool to be detected and summed.
+Importantly, goverance is on-market and liquid - whilst locking another member can purchase `BASE` off existing members and lock.
 This reduces existing member weight.

 Proposals are a 3-step process: